Four Beasts in One

 cohorts cannot attack him directly.
 Instead, they wage war on his “saints”

-- (Revelation 5:5-12, 11:7, 12:17, 13:7-10, 20:7-10).
+on the earth - (Revelation 5:5-12, 11:7, 12:17, 13:7-10, 20:7-10).

-Thus, the book of Revelation borrows
+Thus, Revelation borrows imagery

-that had threatened the existence of the Church throughout the present era.
+threatened the existence of the Church throughout the present era.
 It

 certainly is of the same nature and character.